SaarthShah/PowerOutageAnalysis/README.md

 ## **Assessment of Missingness**

-### NMAR Analysis
+### **NMAR Analysis**

-The OUTAGE.RESTORATION column, which is an aggregation of the OUTAGE.RESTORATION.DATE and OUTAGE.RESTORATION.TIME columns from the original dataset, is potentially NMAR, or not missing at random.
-The OUTAGE.RESTORATION column contains information about when the power was restored and the outage, resolved.
+The `OUTAGE.RESTORATION` column, which is an aggregation of the `OUTAGE.RESTORATION.DATE` and `OUTAGE.RESTORATION.TIME` columns from the original dataset, is potentially **NMAR**, or not missing at random.
+The `OUTAGE.RESTORATION` column contains information about when the power was restored and the outage, resolved.
 It is possible that this column has missing values because the record-keeper for the power outage data may have been sick or on leave on the day of the restoration.
-This could make the column NMAR and not MCAR because the OUTAGE.RESTORATION column would not be random and, additionally, also be dependent on an external variable, i.e., the presence of the record-keeper for the power outages.
-If we had data on the presence of the record-keeper on the day of restoration, then we would be able to conclude the variable OUTAGE.RESTORATION as MAR (Missing at random).
+This could make the column **NMAR** and not MCAR because the `OUTAGE.RESTORATION` column would not be random and, additionally, also be dependent on an external variable, i.e., the presence of the record-keeper for the power outages.
+If we had data on the presence of the record-keeper on the day of restoration, then we would be able to conclude whether the variable    `OUTAGE.RESTORATION` is MAR (Missing at random).

-### Missingness Dependency
+### **Missingness Dependency**

 #### Why TVD for checking Missingness?
-TVD (Total Variation Distance) is a test statistic that is used to compare categorical distributions of a specific variable.
+**TVD (Total Variation Distance)** is a test statistic that is used to compare categorical distributions of a specific variable.
 For missingness, when we split our data into two sets based on whether data in a certain column is missing, we look at the categorical distributions of the other columns to see if there is any significant difference.
-For instance, below, we explore the missingness of `CUSTOMERS.AFFECTED` in relation to the columns CLIMATE.CATEGORY and U.S._STATES.
+For instance, below, we explore the missingness of `CUSTOMERS.AFFECTED` in relation to the columns `CLIMATE.CATEGORY` and `U.S._STATES`.
 Both these columns are used to classify data and, hence, are categorical.
 For this reason, we used TVD as our test statistic in our missingness analysis.

 #### Identifying a column with potentially MAR data
-Our column for CUSTOMERS.AFFECTED seems to be missing some values.
+Our column for `CUSTOMERS.AFFECTED` seems to be missing some values.
 However, this column does not seem to be missing values due to Design (MD) and contains both extremely large and small values (0 to 3241437 people).
-In this section, we tested whether the missingness of customers affected depends on another column or not.
+In this section, we test whether the missingness of customers affected depends on another column or not.

-####  CLIMATE.CATEGORY column
+####  `CLIMATE.CATEGORY` column

 First let's test if the missingess of the `CUSTOMERS.AFFECTED` value depends on the climate of the place where the power outage was recorded.
-For this, we will first draw a simple plot to check if there is a visual difference between the null and non-null distribution values of CLIMATE.CATEGORY
+For this, we will first draw a simple plot to check if there is a visual difference between the null and non-null distribution values of `CLIMATE.CATEGORY`

-[PLOT HERE]
+<iframe src="Plots/permplot1.html" width=800 height=600 frameBorder=0></iframe>

 In this chart, the distribution between the null and non-null values seem to be fairly similar.
-We can further investigate by conducting a permuation test to check if this difference in distribution was purely due to chance or if the CLIMATE.CATEGORY has a correlation with the missingnes of `CUSTOMERS.AFFECTED`.
+We can further investigate by conducting a permuation test to check if this difference in distribution was purely due to chance or if the `CLIMATE.CATEGORY` has a correlation with the missingnes of `CUSTOMERS.AFFECTED`.

 **Permutation Test Results:**

 Observed TVD = 0.03
 P-value = 0.592
 Signficance level (alpha) = 5%

-[PLOT HERE]
+<iframe src="Plots/permplot2.html" width=800 height=600 frameBorder=0></iframe>

 Our p-value of 0.592 is much bigger than our significance interval of 5%, therefore we do not have enough evidence to reject the null hypothesis.
-Based on this we cannot conclude that the missingness of the `CUSTOMERS.AFFECTED` values depends on the CLIMATE.CATEGORY column.
+Based on this we cannot conclude that the missingness of the `CUSTOMERS.AFFECTED` values depends on the `CLIMATE.CATEGORY` column.

-Therefore we cannot say that missingness of the `CUSTOMERS.AFFECTED` values is Missing at Random due to its correlation with the CLIMATE.CATEGORY column.
+Therefore we **cannot say** that missingness of the `CUSTOMERS.AFFECTED` values is **Missing at Random** due to its correlation with the `CLIMATE.CATEGORY` column.

 #### U.S._STATES column
 Now, let's test if the missingess of the `CUSTOMERS.AFFECTED` value depends on the US State where the power outage was recorded.
-For this, we will first draw a simple plot to check if there is a visual difference between the null and non-null distribution values of U.S._STATE.
+For this, we will first draw a simple plot to check if there is a visual difference between the null and non-null distribution values of `U.S._STATE`.

-[PLOT HERE]
+<iframe src="Plots/permplot3.html" width=800 height=600 frameBorder=0></iframe>

 There seems to be a significant difference in values in the null and non-null distributions of the `CUSTOMERS.AFFECTED` values.
-We can further investigate by conducting a permuation test to check if this difference in distribution was purely due to chance or if the CLIMATE.CATEGORY has a correlation with the missingnes of U.S._STATES.
+We can further investigate by conducting a permuation test to check if this difference in distribution was purely due to chance or if the `CUSTOMERS.AFFECTED` has a correlation with the missingnes of `U.S._STATES`.

 **Permutation Test Results:**

 Observed TVD = 0.37
 P-value = 0.0
 Signficance level (alpha) = 5%

-[PLOT HERE]
+<iframe src="Plots/permplot4.html" width=800 height=600 frameBorder=0></iframe>

-As the p-value is 0 which is less than our 5% confidence level, we have sufficient evidence to reject the null hypothesis and state that the missingness of the CUSTOMERS AFFECTED column is <b>MAR</b> by The U.S._STATE column.
+As the p-value is 0 which is less than our 5% confidence level, we have **sufficient evidence** to reject the null hypothesis and **state** that the missingness of the `CUSTOMERS.AFFECTED` column is **MAR** by The `U.S._STATE` column.

 ## **Hypothesis Testing**